ETS-ReactNative1/alamo/README.md

 Alamo's WebRTC is faciliated using [[PeerJS](https://peerjs.com/) and [socket.io](https://socket.io/).
 Both libraries provide fantastic documentation and stream line WebRTC signalling and peer-to-peer communications.

 ## WebRTC Signalling
 The first challenge to acheive WebRTC was to configure and implement a web signalling protocol.
-Web signalling is the process of setting up peers so that they can actually hear each other.
-It is essentially like providing a clear path for two or more users to meet in the same room where they can have a conversation.
+All WebRTC signalling is handled using socket.io's websocket library.

 ### Socket.io
-All WebRTC signalling is handled using socket.io's websocket library.
-Socket.io is configured at a very high level of ReactJS and passed down as props to React Components as needed.
+Socket.io client configuration take place at a high level in ReactJS's `App.js` file and passed down as a prop to React Components as required.
+This ensures that a client would only attempt to establish a websocket connection by triggering socket.io's `io.connect()` function once.

+Upon the client successfully establishing a WebSocket connection, the clients user ID is passed to NodeJS and stored in a `clients` object.
+The `clients` object keeps track of all connected client, along with their respective `socket.id` and current activity status.

 ### Uniquely Identifying Rooms
-When a user creates a alamo room, a unique UUID (Universally Unique Identifier) is generated and stored in a MongoDB database.
+On creation, a unique UUID (Universally Unique Identifier) is generated and stored in a MongoDB database.
 This UUID is the primary means of room identification and is used as a primary key of each room document.
 The decision to overwrite MongoDB native ObjectId was made to distungish between users and rooms.
 Each room Id would begin with `room` followed by a verison 4 UUID number.
 For example, `/room/0e446e3d-8dd2-4e0b-886b-5b5f3c8fb182`.
 Using a UUID library gave me confidence to ensure all rooms generated would come with a unique primary key.

 Once a user has created a room and navigated to the room UUID URI, they essentially broadcast or emit that they would like to join a socket.io room.
 Socket.io rooms are no different than alamo rooms.
 They are a named space that sockets can join and leave.
 As a result, this allows for easy bi directional communication back and forth between each users in the room and between the Node.js server.